-For tax years beginning on or after January 1, 1995, the Indiana apportionment percentage for interstate transportation companies will be determined by dividing the sum of the property factor, payroll factor, and 200% of the revenue factor (double-weighted) by four.
+Since January 1, 1995, the Indiana apportionment percentage for interstate transportation companies is determined by dividing the sum of the property factor, payroll factor, and 200% of the revenue factor (double-weighted) by four.

 Mileage Percentage

 Line 1.
 Enter the total revenue miles traveled in Indiana.
 The total revenue dollars from transportation (both intrastate and interstate) are to be assigned to the states traversed on the basis of mileage in each state in which the property, freight, or passengers move.
 Pipelines may substitute revenue miles with barrel miles, cubic foot miles, or other appropriate measures.
 In practice, revenue miles usually equals road miles.